 How do you like your rum…..straight up or mixed?
-Did you know that rum was considered a hot, hellish and terrible liquor?
-Dating back to the 17th century, there were many other names used for rum like “kill devil”, “demon water”, and “pirates drink”.
+Did you know that rum was considered a hot, hellish, and terrible liquor?
+Dating back to the 17th century, there were many other names used for rum including “kill devil”, “demon water”, and “pirates drink”.

 Rum is distilled from sugarcane byproducts, like molasses, and aged in oak barrels for a minimum of one year, which ultimately creates a smoother rum and that’s what contributes to the Dominican Republic’s art of making this sought-after drink.
 Although International Rum Day is celebrated in August, the Dominican Republic probably celebrates rum every day.